Clayton-Darlington/MLPlugin/README.md

 ## Features

-- **Image Classification**: Classify images using Vision and CoreML on iOS
+- **Image Classification**: Classify images using Google MLKit on iOS and Android
+- **LLM Text Generation**: Generate text using MediaPipe LLM Inference on iOS and Android
-- **Cross-platform**: Stub implementations for Android and Web
+- **Cross-platform**: Full native implementations for iOS and Android, stubs for Web
-- **Device-only processing**: All classification happens on-device for privacy
+- **Device-only processing**: All processing happens on-device for privacy

 ## Install